Edge Estimation with Independent Set Oracles: Introduction

 As another geometric example, consider the task of counting edges in disk intersection graphs using GPUs \cite{f-dgss-03}.
 For these graphs, \IS queries decide if a subset of the disks have any intersection (this can be done using sweeping in $O(n \log n)$ time~\cite{cj-spigu-15}).
 Using a GPU, one could quickly draw the disks and check if the sets share a common pixel.
 In cases like this -- when \IS and \BIS oracles have fast implementations -- algorithms exploiting independent set queries may be useful.

-\paragraph{Decision versus counting complexity.} A generalization of \IS and \BIS queries previously appeared in a line of work investigating the relationship between decision and counting problems \cite{s-cac-83, s-aasp-85, dl-fgrac-17}.
+\paragraph{Decision versus counting complexity.} A generalization of \IS and \BIS queries previously appeared in a line of work investigating the relationship between decision and counting problems \cite{s-cac-83, s-aasp-85, dl-fgrac-18}.
 Stockmeyer~\cite{s-cac-83, s-aasp-85} showed how to estimate the number of satisfying assignments for a circuit with queries to an $\mathsf{NP}$ oracle.
-Ron and Tsur~\cite{rt-pehss-16} observed that Stockmeyer implicitly provided an algorithm for estimating set cardinality using {\em subset} queries, where a subset query specifies a subset $X \sq \calU$ and answers whether $|X \cap S| = 0$ or not.
-Subset queries generalize \IS and \BIS queries because $S$ corresponds to the set of edges in the graph and $X$ is any subset of pairs of vertices.
+Ron and Tsur~\cite{rt-pehss-16} observed that Stockmeyer implicitly provided an algorithm for estimating set cardinality using \emph{subset} queries, where a subset query specifies a subset $X \sq \calU$ and answers whether $|X \cap S| = 0$ or not.
+Subset queries are significantly more general and flexible than \IS and \BIS queries because $S$ corresponds to the set of edges in the graph and $X$ is any subset of pairs of vertices.
+Namely, \IS and \BIS queries can be interpreted as restricted subset queries.
+In particular, the algorithms mentioned can not be implemented directly using \IS or \BIS queries.

 Indeed, consider subset queries in the context of estimating the number of edges in a graph.
 To this end, fix $|S| = \nEdges$ (i.e., the number of edges in the graph) and $|\calU| = \binom{n}{2}$ (the number of possible edges).
 Stockmeyer provided an algorithm using only $O(\log \log \nEdges \pcdot \poly(1/\eps))$ subset queries to estimate $\nEdges$ within a factor of $(1 + \eps)$ with a constant success probability.
 Note that for a high probability bound, which is what we focus on in this paper, the algorithm would naively require $O(\log n \cdot \log \log \nEdges \pcdot \poly(1/\eps))$ queries to achieve success probability at least $1-1/n$.
 Falahatgar \etal \cite{fjops-endgt-16} gave an improved algorithm that estimates $\nEdges$ up to a factor of $(1+\e)$ with probability $1-\delta$ using $2\log \log \nEdges + O\pth{(1/\eps^2) \log(1/\delta)}$ subset queries.
 Nearly matching lower bounds are also known for subset queries~\cite{s-cac-83, s-aasp-85, rt-pehss-16, fjops-endgt-16}.
 Ron and Tsur \cite{rt-pehss-16} also study a restriction of subset queries, called {\em interval queries}, where they assume that the universe $\calU$ is ordered and the subsets must be intervals of elements.
 We view the independent set queries that we study as another natural restriction of subset queries.